-The Court Reporting Program prepares students to become a licensed Certified Shorthand Court Reporter in the State of California.
+The Court Reporting Program prepares students to become licensed Certified Shorthand Court Reporters in the State of California.
 The skill of writing on a stenograph machine is unique and in high demand.
-Court Reporters can choose to work in the legal community as a deposition reporter or in the courthouse, provide CART services for the hard of hearing, TV captioning and much, much more.
-The average court reporter earns over $55,000 per year.
+Court Reporters can choose to work in the legal community as a deposition reporter or in the courthouse, provide CART services for the hard of hearing, TV captioning, and much, much more.
+The average court reporter earns over $85,000 per year.

 Do you want a flexible schedule?